Table of Contents

 This means that you can embed all kinda of extra information in the stream as long as you don't hit those exact

 patterns.
-For example, we use <s id="unique-1234"> </s>
+For example, we use <s id="unique-1234"> </s> tags around sentences to keep track of them

 for corpus markup.